michalisdikaiopoulos/MichaelDik/README.md

 - ⚡ Fun fact: ...
 -->

+### Personal Information
+    👴 21 years old
-### :book: Studying Informatics at Athens University of Economics and Business
+    📘 Studying Informatics at Athens University of Economics and Business - Senior Undergraduate 🕴️  I currently compete in an Entrepreneurial competition with a Fintech idea 🎸 Currently a guitar learner
-    📘
+    🌍 Trip lover

+### Technical Background
+    :Python